simoncrowe/python-query-filter/README.md

                      father=Node('Wilbur Meadows')))
 ```

-To demonstate the syntax, we can filter for the root node by their
+To demonstrate the syntax, we can filter for the root node by their
-great-great grandmother.
+great-great-grandmother.

 ```python
 >>> results = q_filter(